Alumni Society Board

 Garry Cole graduated with a B.S.A. from the University of Michigan-Dearborn in 1979, a time when some of the classes were held in trailers but the spirit and excellence in learning were all Blue.
 After enjoying a successful sales & marketing career at large companies - Carnation and Pepsico, Garry launched a boutique Ad Agency serving clients such as Pepsi, A&W Restaurants, HoneyBaked Ham, and Guardian Industries.
 Currently, he is providing strategic support for a number of clients as Vice President of Client Solutions for SSDM, a digital marketing agency based in Troy Michigan.
 Although Garry considers his work status as "semi-retired" he fills his days with consulting opportunities, travel, writing, being a board member of The Legacy Medical Foundation, and continuous learning - taking online classes from some of the greatest universities in the world, including, of course, the University of Michigan.

-Tim Constant is an Instructional Coach for Secondary Education for Clarenceville School District in Livonia, Michigan, and a national education program facilitator for Echoes and Reflections, an educational program from the Anti-Defamation League.
-In addition to serving on the University of Michigan-Dearborn.
-He is also a current board member for the Association for Constructivist Teaching and the Michigan Council for the Social Studies where he serves as the chair of the Michigan Social Studies Olympiad and is a member of the Royal Oak Schools Curriculum Advisory Committee.
-Dr. Constant previously served as an elementary, middle, and high school principal, assistant principal and director in Hamtramck, Southfield, and Detroit.
-Prior to becoming a school administrator, Tim was an award-winning Social Studies and English Language Arts teacher for 11 years in Detroit, Southfield, and Warren.
-In 2004, Tim received his Master of Arts in Teaching in 2004 and his Doctor of Education in 2022 from the University of Michigan-Dearborn and was a Graduate with High Distinction.
-In 2011, Tim returned to the university to acquire an additional teaching endorsement in English.
-He is currently in the Doctor of Education program at UM-Dearborn with a concentration in Curriculum and Practice.
+Dr. Tim Constant is the Lead Instructional Coach for Clarenceville School District in Livonia, Michigan, and a national education program facilitator for Echoes and Reflections, an educational program from the Anti-Defamation League.
+In addition to serving on the University of Michigan-Dearborn Alumni Society Board, he is a board member for the Michigan Council for the Social Studies where he serves as the chair of the Michigan Social Studies Olympiad and is a member of the Royal Oak Schools Curriculum Advisory Committee.
+Dr. Constant previously served as an upper elementary, middle, and high school principal, assistant principal, and director in Hamtramck, Southfield, and Detroit.
+Prior to becoming a school administrator, he was an award-winning Social Studies and English Language Arts teacher for 11 years in Detroit, Southfield, and Warren.
+Dr. Constant received his Master of Arts in Teaching in 2004 and his Doctor of Education in 2022 from the University of Michigan-Dearborn.